UBC-MDS/DSCI-532_2025_25_Ads-Analytics/reports/m1_proposal.md

 ## Section 3: Research questions and usage scenarios

 **Research Question:**
-1. app ranking/downloads based on reviews, by categories
+1. How do app rankings and download counts vary based on user reviews across different categories?
-2. Download to rating ratio
+2. What is the relationship between the number of downloads and user ratings for apps?
-3. Correlation Between App Features and Downloads
+3. How do specific app features correlate with the number of downloads?
-4. categories based analysis for teens and everyone
+4. How do app categories differ in terms of user engagement and popularity among teens versus the general audience?

 Cameron is a marketing manager at a digital marketing agency, and she needs to optimize ad campaigns for her clients.
 She wants to explore app performance data in order to identify correlations between app features (like price, size, and genre) and downloads/ratings and compare performance across different app categories.